Sullivan1301/library-management/README.md

 - **PUT /books/authors**: Update authors for books.

 ### Import
-- **POST /books/import**:return the list of imported books in JSON or Excel
+- **POST /books/import**: Return the list of imported books in JSON or Excel
-- **POST /authors/import**:return the list of imported auhors in JSON or Excel
+- **POST /authors/import**: Return the list of imported auhors in JSON or Excel
 ## Data Schemas

 - **Book**: `id`, `bookName`, `author` (Reference), `pageNumbers`, `topic`, `releaseDate`